unoplatform/uno.extensions/doc/Learn/Tutorials/DependencyInjection/HowTo-DependencyInjectionSetup.md

 ## Step-by-steps

+> [!IMPORTANT]
+> This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
+If not, it is recommended that you follow the [instructions](xref:Overview.Extensions) for creating an application from the template.

 ### 1. Plan the contract for your service
 * Create a new interface which declares the method(s) your service offers:
     ```cs